 - Unsightly Scarring – Unsightly scarring from a previous abdominoplasty can generally be improved by excising the scar and re-sewing the wound.
 Many surgeons use silicone sheeting to help flatten and smoothen scars after the sutures are removed.
-To optimize the new scar’s final appearance, Fraxel® laser resurfacing may also be employed help “blend” the scar tissue with adjacent skin, thereby making it less noticeable.
+To optimize the new scar’s final appearance, Fraxel® laser resurfacing may also be used help “blend” the scar tissue with adjacent skin, thereby making it less noticeable.
 (Learn more about Fraxel in this earlier blog post.)

 - An Undesirable Scar Location – When a tummy tuck scar is located too high, it can be lowered to a more desirable and less conspicuous position with abdominoplasty revision.
 To do this, an incision is made just above the current scar, and a tissue expander is used to stretch the skin above the original scar.
 Once in place, any skin that is overlapped can be removed, and the wound is closed at its new, lower location.